payal-daki/Terraform-learning/Day-2/Terraform_Day2_Theory_Notes.md

 - Define in `locals.tf` (separate file, cleaner)
 - `merge()` combines two tag maps into one

-### Interview Answer
+### Interview Q&A

-> *"What is the difference between a variable and a local in Terraform?"*
+**Q: What is the difference between a variable and a local in Terraform?**
-> Variable is an input from outside your code (passed by user or tfvars).
-> Local is a value computed inside your code, like combining two variables.
+A: Variable is an input from outside your code — passed by user or tfvars file.
+Local is a value computed inside your code, like combining two variables together.

-> Locals are great for shared tags across all resources.
+**Q: When would you use locals over variables?**
+A: When the value is not an input but something you calculate — like combining environment and name into a full resource name, or defining common tags shared across all resources.

+**Q: How do you apply the same tags to all resources in Terraform?**
+A: Define a `common_tags` local with all shared tags, then use `merge(local.common_tags, { Name = "..." })` in each resource.

 ---